 Let’s review an example of a store where you are going to have a sophisticated sales system.
 Such systems provide discounts for different goods according to the predefined rules.
 As a result, customers with a matching set of products in the shopping cart should receive a discount [usually during a particular period of time].
 The discounting system should include many factors that play a role in generating the final price.

 The main question is: would it be great to have this discounting system out of the box, without additional investments?
 Obviously, the answer is yes!
-In some rare cases, only one thing is required on top of the core functionality that most platforms provide.
+In some rare cases, only one additional thing is required beyond the core functionality that most platforms provide.
 In other cases, there are, at least, a couple of other extra features that are a must-have for a merchant’s business.

 Define the Right eCommerce Structure